broadinstitute/be-validation-pipeline/docs/index.md

 <p>
 <b>Step 2: Accessing sequencing files for CRISPResso2</b><br>Once the setup notebook has been run the sequencing files
 should be available at <b><a href='https://drive.google.com/drive/folders/1uMXOLjvfY9TNlhwj0fVcTp6k2-heQe0c'>"GPP Cloud
 >R&D>Sequencing_Backup"</a></b>.
 They can be downloaded from here on to your local machine for running CRISPResso2.
+The input files should all be in the folder where you will run CRISPResso2 from.
+It is recommended to create a new folder for every new run.
 The FASTQC outputs can be found here <b><a href='https://drive.google.com/drive/folders/1NhOYq3_P2Jr3aj_K0KbU1f-9iSWBbKso'>
 "GPP Cloud >R&D>FASTQC_outputs"</a></b>.
 </p>

 <p>
-<b>Step 3: Installing Docker and running CRISPResso</b><br>Installing CRISPResso via the Docker is the easiest way to use
+<b>Step 3: Installing Docker to run CRISPResso2</b><br>Installing CRISPResso via the Docker is the easiest way to use
 it.
 The way to do this is explained <a href="https://github.com/pinellolab/CRISPResso2#docker" target="_blank">here</a>.
 </p>

 <p>
 <b>Step 4: Setting up a batch file for CRISPResso2</b><br>Batch file for a CRISPResso2 run is a .txt file with various
 columns indicating different parameters for each sample in the run.
-The different columns are as described below:
+This batch file should also be placed in the folder created for the CRISPResso2 run.
+The different columns in a batch file are as described below:
 <ol>
     <li><b>name</b>: Generate a name of the format, <font color="#8b0000"> BEV_sample_number_primerpair</font>
     for each sample.
 For example, <font color="blue">the name for sample 1 would be BEV_001_F1_A1_R1_A1, where 001 is